|Roth IRA Conversion Calculator

 When you convert a traditional IRA to a Roth IRA, the taxable portion of your traditional IRA (deductible contributions and earnings) is

 subject to federal income tax in the year of conversion.

-This calculator compares two scenarios: Scenario 1--you convert a traditional IRA in 2019; and Scenario 2--you don't convert your traditional IRA at all.
+This calculator compares two scenarios: Scenario 1--you convert a traditional IRA; and Scenario 2--you don't convert your traditional IRA.

 The calculator lets you choose whether to pay the conversion taxes from the IRA assets themselves, or from other assets.
 If you choose to pay income

 taxes from other assets, the calculator also determines the amount you could have earned on those funds had you not converted (this calculation is

 The current year and the conversion year are assumed to be 2020.